builtng/vanquish-fe/backend/UUID_SETUP.md

 # For clients only
 php artisan uuid:generate --table=clients

-# For training counsellors only
+# For trainee counsellors only
 php artisan uuid:generate --table=training_counsellors
 ```